 The resulting allocation of airport passenger trips by the Cobb, Fulton, DeKalb/Gwinnett and other counties comparing the 2009 survey and model estimates are shown in Table 5-5.

 Table 5-5.
-Distribution of Air Passenger Trips to HJAIA
+Distribution of Air Passenger Trips to and from HJAIA

 Model